Chorus Communication Limited: History

 The company was formed in 2000 following the buyout of CMI (Cable Management Ireland) by Irish Multichannel (an offshoot of Princes Holdings Limited).
 Irish Multichannel, a joint venture between Independent News and Media and TCI (later Liberty Media) had been the result of a series of mergers between several regional companies, most notably East Coast Multichannel, Horizon Multichannel, Cork Communications and Westward Cable.
 Irish Multichannel held the MMDS licences for most of Ireland apart from counties Dublin, Galway and Waterford which were held by Cablelink (later NTL Ireland).
 It also had an extensive cable network in Cork and Limerick.
 CMI was owned by a number of Irish businessmen.
 Its network was pure CATV, having been assembled from a number of private providers. it was thus expected that the newly formed Chorus would have to perform some extreme network consolidation.
 It went on to purchase Suir-Nore Relays shortly after the merger.

+In 2002 the company reported losses of €36.6 million, with their total debt being reported as €385 million in 2004.
 In late 2004 Independent News and Media sold its shares in Chorus to Liberty Media International which in turn transferred its shareholding in the company to its affiliate, UGC Europe (now Liberty Global Europe).
 On 12 December 2005 Liberty Global Europe completed its acquisition of NTL Ireland, the country's other major cable operator.
 The two companies were soon integrated into one business called Chorus NTL, later adopting Liberty Global's UPC brand.